By Tim Lambert

 However, York soon recovered.
 After 1945 many more council houses were built in York and the city flourished.
 The first York Festival was held in 1951.
 York University was founded in 1963 and a ring road around the city was built in 1987.

 Today tourism is a flourishing industry in York.
 The National Railway Museum opened in 1975.
 The Jorvik Viking Centre opened in 1984.
-ARC (Archaeological Resource Centre) opened in 1990.
-York now has several modern shopping centers.
+York is a regional shopping centre.
 Monks Cross Shopping Park opened in 1998.